intel/zephyr.js/README.md

 ## FRDM-K64F Platform

-See the [Zephyr Wiki] (https://wiki.zephyrproject.org/view/NXP_FRDM-K64F) for general information about Zephyr on the FRDM-K64F.
+See the [Zephyr Project Wiki] (https://wiki.zephyrproject.org/view/NXP_FRDM-K64F) for general information about running Zephyr OS on the FRDM-K64F.

-The instructions below are assuming Ubuntu 14.04 on the host PC.
+The instructions below assume Ubuntu 14.04 on the host PC.

 Connect a micro-USB cable from the device to your PC.